 Hotel Atlantico Copacabana

 If you want to be on the famed Copacabana beach take a look at Hotel Atlantico Copacabana.
-It’s just a few blocks back from the beach, which of course helps with the cost.
-It has been popular with gay tourists for a long time and boasts a beautiful pool with views of Sugarloaf Mountain.
+It’s just a few blocks back from the beach and rooms are simple, however it has been popular with gay tourists for a long time and boasts a beautiful pool with views of Sugarloaf Mountain.

 Address: Rua Siqueira Campos, 90 – Copacabana, Rio de Janeiro – RJ, 22031-072, Brazil